yii-starter-kit/yii2-starter-kit/docs/testing.md

 `docker-compose exec app ./vendor/bin/codecept run -c ./tests/codeception/console`
  - Sadly running all tests at once doe snot work when using global ENV's as part of codeception configuration

+To use phatomJs (visual browser emulation) the following MUST be run INSIDE the application container (phantomJs build is platform dependant) `php composer.phar update`
+Wait for install to finish